Unity Center to Open New Withdrawal Management Service in Spring of 2024

 More than 50% of the patients Unity Center serves in its psychiatric emergency services department are suffering from a substance use disorder.

-The new service will provide 24/7:
+The new center will provide 24/7:

 • Emergency responder and police drop-off access